nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 If the `version Id` given in the `If-Match` header does not match, the server returns a `409` **Conflict** status code instead of updating the resource.

-For server's that don't persist historical versions of a resource (i.e. any resource other than the currently available/latest version) then they SHALL operate in-line with the guidance provided in the following [Hay on FHIR - FHIR versioning with a non-version capable back-end](https://fhirblog.com/2013/11/21/fhir-versioning-with-a-non-version-capable-back-end/) blog post.
+For server's that don't persist historical versions of a resource (i.e. any resource other than the currently available/latest version) then they **MUST** operate in-line with the guidance provided in the following [Hay on FHIR - FHIR versioning with a non-version capable back-end](https://fhirblog.com/2013/11/21/fhir-versioning-with-a-non-version-capable-back-end/) blog post.
 This is to ensure that GP Connect servers will be compatible with version-aware clients, even though the server itself doesn't support the retrieval of historical versions.

 ### [Managing return errors](http://hl7.org/fhir/http.html#2.1.0.4) ###

 FHIR defines an [OperationOutcome](http://hl7.org/fhir/operationoutcome.html) resource that can be used to convey specific detailed processable error information.
-An `OperationOutcome` may be returned with any HTTP `4xx` or `5xx` response, but is not always required.
+An `OperationOutcome` **MAY** be returned with any HTTP `4xx` or `5xx` response, but is not always required.

 ## FHIR resources ##